The Library extends a warm welcome to all our offshore students studying with our Teaching Partners:

 - E-Journals - An electronic journal is much the same as a printed journal, but published electronically rather than on paper.
 You can use the E-journals link on the Library website to search the e-journals by title, browse the alphabetical list of titles, or browse by subject category.
 Use the library guides to find relevant journals for your subject.

 - Databases - The databases are electronic indexes that are used to find journal articles on a particular topic.
 Some databases only give references to articles, others provide the full text of many articles.
 This link provides an A-Z listing of all UTAS databases.
 Use the library guide to find relevant databases for your subject.
-Many databases offer the option of various languages - contact your Research or Student Learning Librarian for further information
+Many databases offer the option of various languages - contact your Learning and Research Librarians for further information

 - Accessing electronic information resources